famanson/famanson.github.io/_posts/2014-10-22-career-things.md

 * Phone Interview or Google Hangout/Teamview session for live coding on the fly
 * Go on-site for interviews/assessment day
 * More interviews
-* Get a call for the results
+* Get a call or email for the results

 For interviews, people have often talk about brain teasers they brand as "the Google questions" - I can safely say you should expect none of that and more of straightforward coding questions where you are required to code on a whiteboard or with a pen and paper.

 In fact, they like coding interviews so much that for companies like Google or Microsoft etc, they are going to hammer you hard with these kinds of things.
 My interview day in Microsoft HQ in Redmond had 5 of these formal code interviews. *Keep calm, think fast, talk slowly, explain your thought process thoroughly logically in steps, and work with the interviewer when you don't understand something or get stuck.* If you fail, always ask for feedback to see what went South and how to fix it.

 The process is not as nervy in smaller companies in general, but can still be quite the experience.
 At a bank technology interview, you may be required to do a group discussion and presentation.
 In some other places, the test is a lot easier than others, but the competition is still so fierce that it may require you to go the extra mile.
-Sometimes it is just as easy as a "Dude, I have this awesome idea, you want in?" in a startup setting.
+Sometimes it is just as easy as a "Dude, I have this awesome idea, you want in?" in a more casual startup setting.

 ### What do I need to prepare for a good application?